 Apple Card vs the top cash-back credit cards

 Among the most popular cash-back credit cards, those with the most similar payouts to the Apple Card are the Citi Double Cash, the Chase Freedom Unlimited, and the Capital One QuickSilver.
 The Double Cash accrues a total of 2 percent cash back on purchases, while the Freedom Unlimited and QuickSilver give back 1.5 percent.
-(Discover also offers cash back instead of points, but only 1 percent on most purchases and 5 percent back on a series of rotating categories.)
 All of the cards here have no annual fee, too, just like the Apple Card.

 As the chart above shows, none of the non-Apple Card competitors are fully fee-free, nor are they all that straightforward.
-So Apple definitely comes out ahead on that front, with clear terms and minimum penalties.
-So far, anyway.
-There's a lot we don't know about the Apple Card.
-Until we see the full agreement with a breakdown of interest rates and fees we won't know exactly how Apple handles things like cash advances and balance transfers, but the information we do know is unlikely to change between now and summer.
+Apple comes out ahead on that front, with clear terms and minimum penalties.
+It also neatly sidesteps the stickiness of balance transfers and cash advances by not supporting them.

 When you dive into the numbers to see how good of a deal the Apple Card is, you'll find that the gap between it and its rivals isn't as wide as you might think.
 Since the Apple Card is a rewards-based credit card, several key considerations makes the promise of zero fees and lower interest rates less weighty.

 And then there are the actual terms, which still line up with industry standards.
-As a rewards card, the Apple Card's variable interest rate is higher than when using a standard credit card.
+As a rewards card, the Apple Card's variable interest rate is higher than when using a plain, non-rewards credit card.
 If you can’t pay off your balance in full every month, you won't gain from having a rewards credit card—the extra money you’ll pay in interest obliterates the benefit of the cash you’re getting back.
-We found several credit unions that offer plain-jane cards with interest rates below 10 percent, so if you struggle to pay your bills on time, you should check to see if there's one in your area before signing up for an Apple Card.
+We found several credit unions offering cards with interest rates below 10 percent, so if you struggle to pay your bills on time, check to see if there's one in your area before signing up for an Apple Card.

 What's more, if you tend to carry a balance, the Apple Card's lowest interest rate might not matter anyway.
 Like all cards, the best rates will be reserved for people with sterling credit ratings who pay off their balance every month.
 And while Apple's rates may start lower than competing cards, at the upper end they cap out similar to the competition, at roughly 25 percent.

-On top of all that, many other cards offer sign-up bonus rewards and additional perks, which Apple didn't talk about Monday.
-The Chase Freedom Unlimited and Capital One QuickSilver both have $150 sign-up bonuses, and the Visa Signature versions of those cards come with features such as extended warranty protection, purchase protection, and trip cancellation insurance.
-These benefits can have monetary value if you take advantage of them, and Apple didn't divulge anything beyond basic terms and features during its presentation.
+On top of all that, other cards offer sign-up bonus rewards and additional perks, which Apple doesn't offer or hasn't touted.
+The Capital One QuickSilver currently has a $150 sign-up bonus, and the Visa Signature versions of the QuickSilver and Chase Freedom Unlimited come with incidental features like extended warranty protection, purchase protection, and trip cancellation insurance.
+These benefits can have monetary value if you take advantage of them.

 Good deal vs. great deal

-Based on the terms we do know, the Apple Card is enticing, thanks to how Apple has packaged it.
+The Apple Card is enticing, thanks to how Apple has packaged it.
 The easy budgeting tools make it a strong entry to a crowded market, and in desperate situations, it's nice to know that we won't get hit with fees on top of fees.
-The Apple Card's transparent interest rate and fee structure is among the least painful options out there: Not having to pay an additional fee for a cash advance or exceeding their credit limit could make a tangible difference in someone's financial situation.
+The Apple Card's transparent interest rate and fee structure is among the least painful options out there: Not having to pay a late fee or returned payment fee could make a tangible difference in someone's financial situation.

 But while it's a very good deal, we wouldn't say it's the best.
-You can get more money back in your pocket with other cards, especially if you spend heavily on certain categories, such as restaurants or travel.
-And if you do your homework, you can find other cash-back cards that offer even better rates and rewards than any of the cards mentioned here.
+You can get more money back in your pocket with other credit cards, especially if you spend heavily on certain categories like restaurants or travel.
+And if you do your homework, you can find cards with tiered cash-back percentages that will maximize your rewards even better than those mentioned here.

 For many iPhone users, an extra point or percent here and there probably won't matter.
 The experience and convenience will have more appeal, and the titanium card will stand as the ultimate status symbol, even if savvier shoppers are getting bigger rewards checks.
 That's likely what Apple is banking on.
 Still, by the numbers, most people can do better than the Apple Card.